edneyRoldao/bravi-balanced-brackects-validator/README.md

 4 - Create a container with the following command: docker run -d -p 8088:8088 image-name-step-above <br>
 <br>

-This application is based on a Rest API where you can check its endpoint via swagger.
+This application is based on a Rest API where you can check its endpoints and documentation via swagger.
 Go to the following link:
 <br>
 http://localhost:8088/swagger-ui.html